xinhari/xinhari/README.md

 See the [docs](https://xinhari.com) for detailed information on the architecture, installation and use of xinhari.

-Inspired by Go Micro V2
+Advanced development of Go Micro 2
 ## License

 Xinhari is Apache 2.0 licensed.